Legal aid in proceedings in France

 Minor victim of a crime affecting his life or physical integrity (example: attempted murder, rape, violence with the use of a weapon)

 Your legal representatives must apply for legal aid.
-However, this assistance can be granted to you without prior review of your means test and those of your parents.
+However, this assistance can be granted to you without prior examination of your means test and those of your parents.

 As a victim of domestic violence, you can request a protection order.
 In this case, you can benefit from theAJ: titleContent provisional, after applying for legal aid.